Solar Geometry and Insolation

 Solar Longitude

-The solar longitude $L_s$ (also called ecliptic longitude or true longitude) specifies the planet's position along its orbital path relative to vernal equinox.
-It combines the orbital phase (true anomaly $A$) with the helioecentric longitude of perihelion $\varpi$ (angular distance of perihelion relative to vernal equinox):
+The solar longitude $L_s$ (also called ecliptic longitude or true longitude) is the ecliptic longitude of the Sun, measured from the vernal equinox.
+It combines the orbital phase (true anomaly $A$) with the longitude of perihelion $\varpi$: the Sun's ecliptic longitude at perihelion, measured from the vernal equinox (≈ 283° for present-day Earth):

 \[L_s = A + \varpi.\]